autonlab/constrained-clustering/README.md

 # ConstrainedClustering
 Repository for comparison of constraint clustering algorithms.
-See [A Perspective on Clustering with Pairwise Constraints]() by Benedikt Boecking, Vincent Jeanselme and Artur Dubrawski (Carnegie Mellon University - Auton Lab - Robotics Institute)

 ## Structure
 In order to reproduce the experiment execute the norebook `Experiments.ipynb` and then `Visualizations.ipynb` which allows to analyze the results and compare the different methods.